 Van Helsing’s Meeting With the Harkers

 Harker and Mina have come back to England.
-One day, while they are in London, Harker encounters the Count Dracula.
+One day, while they are in London, Harker encounters Count Dracula.
 Although he doesn’t remember the past clearly, he has a nervous attack and falls unconscious.
 When gets back to health, he can’t remember what is disturbing him.
 Perplexed by his behavior, Mina decides to read Harker’s diary about his Transylvanian expedition.
 She is terribly shocked to read the contents of the diary

-When Van Helsing comes to visit Mina and interrogates about Lucy, she is so impressed by him and, therefore, gives him Jonathan’s diary.
+When Van Helsing comes to visit Mina and interrogates Lucy, she is so impressed by him and, therefore, gives him Jonathan’s diary.
 The contents of this diary finally fills up the missing links for Van Helsing.
 He now learns how Count Dracula came to England.
 After discussing the matter further with Harker, Professor Van Helsing begins concluding the vampire’s mystery.

 Van Helsing Solves the Mystery

 Van Helsing urgently calls all of Lucy’s ex-suitors together and tells them that Lucy had been bitten by a vampire.
 He further tells them that a vampire is a creature who survives on the human blood and breeds his kind by attacking innocent people in the throat and turning them into vampires as well.

 Van Helsing further claims that the only way to save Lucy’s soul is to dig a stake through the heart of her corpse, chop off her head, and then stuff her mouth with a bunch of garlic flowers.
 Listening to this, they protest vehemently and remain unconvinced.